HITECHCRIME/HC_SG250/README.md

 all i see it went away
-son is first hope caught his eye / it's on the first thing that caught his eye i've always told this saying to all someone made deep cuts / some tied my rights so i cannot say so i cannot say
+son is first hope caught his eye / it's on the first thing that caught his eye i've always told this saying to all some tied my rights / someone made deep cuts / so i cannot say so i cannot say (it now)

 (uuu eyyy)
 XXXXXXXXXXXXXXX fold on